YSU-CSIS-SE/csci-5802-tooldemo-randoop/installing.md

 ---

-* Got to https://randoop.github.io/randoop/   (Hey, it's a github project page!)
+* Go to https://randoop.github.io/randoop/   (Hey, it's a github project page!)
 * Click the button to download the latest release, and get the "randoop-all" version of the zip file.
 * Uncompress randoop and make note of it's filepath.
 * Test it by typing in the following: